Who Owns Disney? Top Shareholders List

 Disney Shareholders: The Top 5 Individual Owners

 Disney thrives not only on institutional shareholders but also on individual shareholders.
-Below is a list of the top five individual shareholders of Disney.
+Below is a list of the top five individual shareholders of Disney, as of 26 September 2025.

 1. Robert Iger